danielkcho/II1305-generic-card-app/CardGamesApp/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## BE ADVISED
+First of all, download react-native-cli with:

+### `npm i -g react-native-cli`

-You need to run these commands in order for the ejected project to work:
+Second of all, you need to run these commands in order for the ejected project to work:

 ### `npm install react-native-tcp --save`